DmitryFillo/AspNet.WebApi.CookiesPassthrough/README.rst

 If domain is localhost
 ======================

-`Browsers has problems with localhost cookies <https://stackoverflow.com/questions/1134290/cookies-on-localhost-with-explicit-domain>`_.
+`Browser has problems with localhost cookies <https://stackoverflow.com/questions/1134290/cookies-on-localhost-with-explicit-domain>`_.
 If you'll specify domain as ``localhost`` or even ``.localhost`` it will not be added to the response at all to make cookies works with localhost for almost all browsers.

 Enable cookies for all subdomains
 =================================

-When you call ``.EnableCookiesForAllSubdomains()`` or use ``.AddCookiesForAllSubdomains(...)`` the following logic domain convertion will be applied:
+When you call ``.EnableCookiesForAllSubdomains()`` or use ``.AddCookiesForAllSubdomains(...)`` the following domain convertion will be applied:

 .. code:: c#